 Adam Rose

-He has over 20 years of experience as a journalist and editor for various media organizations, including LAist, Los Angeles Times, HuffPost, and CBS/Paramount.
+Adam has over 20 years of experience as a journalist and editor for various media organizations, including LAist, Los Angeles Times, HuffPost, and CBS/Paramount.
 An Emmy-nominated producer (National News Emmys), his work has won a National Magazine Award (American Society of Magazine Editors) and multiple Best of Photojournalism Awards (National Press Photographers Association).
-He studied Public Policy, Management and Planning at USC.